 If you would like to be prepared for your trip to Thailand then have a look at my guide telling you everything you need to know when you travel to Thailand: visas, safety issues, scams, the culture, things to do and things NOT to do, the best national parks, about the street food, the travel adapter you need, the vaccinations and many more things.
 Click on the picture to read all about it.

 Still in doubt whether to travel to Philippines or Thailand?
-Let me help you as in my article Travel to Thailand or Philippines I compare my two favorites!
+Let me help you as in my article Travel to Thailand or Philippines I compare my two favorites island destinations!

-If you like this article please Pin it on Pinterest, share it on Facebook or Tweet it on Twitter.
+If this Koh Tao blog about safety issues was helpful for your trip please pin it on Pinterest, share it in a Facebook Group or tweet it on Twitter.
 A small thing for you to do, but it can make a big difference for me.
 Thanks a lot!

 May you have any additional questions please leave me a comment below and I am happy to help you out with everything you want to know about the beautiful Koh Tao Island.